DanielHoffmann/jquery-bigtext/README.md

 jquery-bigtext
 ==============
-jQuery plugin that makes text inside as big as possible while still fitting on the parent.
+jQuery plugin that makes HTML text tags as big as possible while still fitting on the parent.

 Requirements
 ==============